akiomiyao/tef/README.md

 perl sliceRef.pl IRGSP1.0/chr7 26694795 26698908
 ```
 The chromosome sequence should be the output of tef.pl.
-The range of TE size can be adjusted on line 54 of sliceRef.pl.

 ## Update
 - 1.4 Improved accuracy of TE detection.
 2023-12-14